 I continue to draw on mountains and gyres, my fancy for which you’ve witnessed in the previous posts.
 What the colours mean can also be found in my previous posts.
 It is an illustration of where I am at the moment, discovering the depressing yellow underneath as I truly see how I wear my skin.
 I’m leaving a lot of skin behind on this journey.
-I am also running away from a lot of things, which I’ve made clear with the outstretched hands, and running towards something at the same time.
-I’ve represented the last part by bringing the legs together as a person would if they were to firmly place themselves somewhere.
+I am also running away from a lot of things, which I’ve made clear with the outstretched hands and the running towards something at the same time.
+I’ve represented the latter by bringing the legs together as a person would if they were to firmly place themselves somewhere.

 The sun shines right through some people.
 If you’re at the right place at the right time, you’ll see how they carry the burden of the joy that fills your world.
 It’s a very private burden.
 To know it feels wrong.